 Dominic Raimondo joined the Board as an Associate Director in 2002, before becoming a full Director in 2007.
-He is the Chair of the Board and Chair of the Governance Committee.
-During his time with the Board he has served as Vice Chair of the Audit committee.
+He was the Chair of the Board and Chair of the Governance Committee from November 2013 to January 2020.
+He is now a member of the Audit Committee.